 Preparing for Divorce

-There are financial preparations anyone facing divorce should take - especially if the other spouse has managed most of the money.
+There are financial preparations anyone facing divorce should take - especially if the other spouse has managed most of the money and finances.
 Below is a checklist of items generally needed by a divorce attorney to get started.
 Note that this is a basic list.
-The more assets or liabilities you have, the more is needed.
-How far back do you go?
-That depends on the circumstances.
-Current information is always needed.
-Past information for 2-3 years is a good start.
-Finally, any information still available close to the date of the marriage and information around the date of any separation is often needed.
+The more assets or liabilities you have, the more that is needed.

 - Federal and State Income Tax Returns